 It is important to consider the dog’s surroundings and the environment when they show signs of what they feel.

-They Are Listening to Something
+Listening to Something

 Dogs can swivel or pull their ears back because they are trying to focus their listening.
 Why do dogs put their ears back when they are listening?
 Unlike people, they can focus their hearing by moving their ears instead of their heads.
 They will swivel their ears toward the sound they are concentrating on or draw them back if the sound is coming from behind them.

 When listening for something, the dog will be in an alerted stance.
 They will stand still in a single position while trying to focus on the sound with tails hanging down at a normal position.

 Depending on the location of the sound, they can even move their ears forward.

 You can notice this by bringing your dog outside with you to the garden, for example.
 Have another family member stay inside the house and call for your dog.
 Ears will instantly perk up, and the dog will look alert as he concentrates on the call.

 Another reason why dogs would pull back their ears is for protection.
 It is a safety mechanism during stressful or threatening situations.
 They do this to decrease the points of contact a potential attacker can target.